odkr/lpassh-add/README.rst

 1. extracts the filename of the private key from the passphrase prompt,
 2. uses that filename to locate the corresponding public key file,
 3. reads that key from that file,
-4. searches LastPass for a Secure Note that lists that key, and, if it finds it,
+4. searches LastPass for a Secure Note that lists that key, and, if it finds one,
 5. passes the passphrase stored in that note on to ``ssh-add``.

 If it doesn't find the passphrase, it asks you for it.